Attorney: Cruz to plead guilty to Parkland school massacre

 When Cruz’s mother died of pneumonia in 2017, four months before the shooting, he began staying with friends, taking his 10 guns with him.

 Someone, worried about his emotional state, called the FBI a month before the shooting to warn agents he might kill people.
-The information was never forwarded to the agency’s South Florida office and Cruz was never investigated or contacted.
+The information was never forwarded to the agency’s South Florida office.

 Another acquaintance called the Broward Sheriff’s Office with a similar warning, but when the deputy learned Cruz was then living with a family friend in neighboring Palm Beach County he told the caller to contact that sheriff’s office.